Welcome to Massive Platform, the 2017 Edition!

 - Set $conf['tm_wordpress_feedme_url'] to the URL to call on page loads to embed feeds.

-What's open-source and what is copyright?
+What's freely available to use and what is copyright?

 - The Travel Massive name and logo is trademarked and can not be re-distributed in subsequent works.